yama-yuki/skeletal-amr/README.md

 # skeletal-amr
-Dependency Matching System presented at *SEM
+Implementation of dependency matching system presented at *SEM

 # Description